Arthur Lucan: Death

 Lucan, as 'Old Mother Riley' was last seen on stage at the Theatre Royal, Barnsley on 14 May 1954 in a stage adaptation of Old Mother Riley in Paris as part of his national theatre and music hall tour.
 Lucan died, aged 68, at the Tivoli Theatre, Hull on Monday, 17 May 1954.
 Ellis Aston was the first on stage to compere the forthcoming show.
 But Lucan had collapsed in the wings and died shortly afterwards in his dressing room.
+He is buried in Hull's Eastern Cemetery.

 Legacy

 The site of his death now houses a bakery and cafe, where there is a memorial bust of Arthur Lucan, together with various memorabilia from his career.
-He is buried in Hull's Eastern Cemetery.

 Following his death, Lucan's understudy Roy Rolland took on the role of Old Mother Riley, performing with Kitty McShane until her death in 1964, before then performing solo in cabaret, pantomime, theatre variety shows and summer seasons, until the 1980s when he retired.

 In 1982, Alan Plater wrote a play, On Your Way, Riley, about the life of Arthur Lucan, with songs by Alex Glasgow.
 This was also broadcast on ITV in 1985 with Brian Murphy and Maureen Lipman in the leading roles.

 A Greater London Council blue plaque, unveiled in 1978, commemorates Lucan at his home, 11 Forty Lane in Wembley.

 Lucan was a member of the Savage Club.
 In recent years, the club has held Old Mother Riley evenings, as a tribute to Lucan's talent.

 There is a comedic line of descent from Old Mother Riley to Brendan O'Carroll's character and programme Mrs. Brown's Boys: "She was a larger than life character who's noisy, over the top, always getting into scrapes."
 Berwick Kaler's Dame in the York Theatre Royal pantomime has also been likened to Old Mother Riley.